-Galveston Island State Park
+Review and Rating of Galveston Island State Park

-All the sites on the Gulf of Mexico to West Galveston bay.
-All the sites are a very short walk across the berm to the beach.
-From most sites you can see the Gulf and you can hear the waves from all the sites.
+All the sites on the Gulf of Mexico side are a very short walk across the berm to the beach.
+From some sites you can see the Gulf and you can hear the waves from all the sites.
 The Park is about 15 miles from downtown Galveston.
 The terrain is flat and treeless and you camp here to enjoy Galveston and the beach.

 We come to Galveston State Park over Thanksgiving to enjoy the good weather and the beach.
 Typically, we'll spend one day on the beach, enjoying the water, flying kites, playing frisbee golf and bocce ball, and riding bikes along the beach.
 After a full day of sand blasting, Turkey Day is spent playing games, watching the Cowboy game, and feeding charcoal to the grill smoking the turkey.
 There is nothing better than enjoying a turkey dinner with all the fixings outdoors with friends and family while listing to the waves breaking in the background.

 We also like to bike along the Galveston seawall and hit a couple of the bars and restaurants; bike or hike the 4 miles of trails on the bay side of the park; bike along the beach and head over the berms and bike through some of the unique housing developments; and spend some time walking and biking the Strand and historical district.
 You can read more about our Thanksgiving trip to Galveston in the Galveston Thank God For Weekends.